-- 4) Incorporating test-taking exercises and strategies into curricula for intensive reading and mathematics intervention courses, and/or - 5) Administering a practice test or engaging in other test- preparation activities for statewide assessment, which are determined necessary to familiarize students with the organization of the assessment, the format of the test items, and the test directions, or which are otherwise necessary for the valid and reliable administration of the assessment
+- student who, through a district approved diagnostic assessment is identified as having a deficiency in the content knowledge and skills assessed - iv.
+Incorporating test-taking exercises and strategies into curricula for intensive reading and mathematics intervention courses, and/or - v.
+Administering a practice test or engaging in other test-preparation activities for statewide assessment, which are determined necessary to familiarize students with the organization of the assessment, the format of the test items, and the test directions, or which are otherwise necessary for the valid and reliable administration of the assessment.

-4. Legislative Changes
+4. Legislative changes

+a.
 Should laws related to mandatory student assessment change during the school year, students must meet any new requirements as outlined by the State or Superintendent, as applicable.